iterative/dvc.org/content/docs/dvclive/integrations/mmcv.md

 This will use the registered `DvcliveLoggerHook` to generate metrics _logs_ and _summaries_ during training.

+> 💡Without requiring additional modifications to your training code, you can
-> 💡You can use the DVCLive - MMCV integration alongside DVC.
+> use the DVCLive - MMCV integration alongside DVC.
 See
 > [DVCLive with DVC](/doc/dvclive/user-guide/dvclive-with-dvc) for more info.

 ## Example repository